svecosystem/svelte-interactions/README.md

 The `PressConfig` object also includes handlers for all the different `PressHandlers`.
 These are provided as a convenience, should you prefer to handle the events here rather than the custom `on:press*` events dispatched by the element with the `pressAction`.

-Be aware that event if you use these handlers, the custom `on:press*` events for whatever handlers you use will not be dispatched to the element.
+Be aware that even if you use these handlers, the custom `on:press*` events for whatever handlers you use will not be dispatched to the element.
 We only dispatch the events that aren't handled by the `PressHandlers`.

 ```ts
 type PressHandlers = {